openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/handouts_updates.rst

 **********************

-You add an update to notify learners of an upcoming exam or deadline, a change in the course schedule, or make any other announcement that has a time-sensitive or urgent nature.
+You add an update to notify learners of an upcoming exam or deadline, a change in the course schedule, and make other announcements that are time-sensitive.
+When you add an update, you have the option to send a notification to learners who use the edX moile app to access your course.

 To add a course update, follow these steps.